General Visitor Information

 The Maryland General Assembly convenes in the Maryland State House for three months each year.
 The governor, lieutenant governor, speaker of the House of Delegates and president of the Senate all have their offices in the historic building.

 The State House is administered by the State House Trust which oversees the interpretation of the building as well as its care and maintenance.
 The Trust also has responsibility for the use of the public areas of the State House.

 Visiting the State House

-The State House is open to the public every day starting May 21, 2021 from 9:00 a.m. - 5:00 p.m., except Christmas and New Years Day.
+The State House is open to the public every day from 8:30 a.m. - 5:00 p.m., except Christmas and New Years Day.
 To help make your visit to the Maryland State House more enjoyable, and to provide you with an understanding of its rich and historic past, self-guided tour information is available in the Office of Interpretation on the first floor.

 Download a copy of the State House brochure

 Please note that security measures are in place for all state buildings in the Annapolis complex.
 Picture IDs are required for entrance

 and metal detectors are in operation.

 For school groups, adults need photo ID but students do not.
 Backpacks and other bags will be searched.